ioBroker/ioBroker.javascript/docs/en/javascript.md

 - `fileData` - file content of type `Buffer` if file is binary (detected by extension) or `string`.
 Delivered only if `withFile`;
 - `mimeType` - mime type of file, like `image/jpeg`.
 Delivered only if `withFile`;

+**Important**: this functionality is only available with js-controller@4.1.x or newer.

 ### offFile
 ```js
 offFile(id, fileName);